Brandon Lowe Player Props: Rays vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff ranks third in MLB with a collective 9.7 strikeouts per nine innings.
+- The Yankees pitching staff is fifth in MLB with a collective 9.5 strikeouts per nine innings.

-- The Yankees have the seventh-ranked team ERA among all MLB pitching staffs (3.53).
+- The Yankees' 3.54 team ERA ranks fifth across all league pitching staffs.

-- The Yankees give up the eighth-fewest home runs in baseball (31 total, one per game).
+- Yankees pitchers combine to give up the 10th-fewest home runs in baseball (33 total, one per game).

-- His most recent time out was on Saturday against the Texas Rangers, when the right-hander threw five innings, surrendering two earned runs while allowing four hits.
+- In his most recent time out on Tuesday against the Cleveland Guardians, the right-hander tossed six innings, giving up two earned runs while surrendering five hits.

-- In six games this season, the 25-year-old has amassed an ERA of 5.56, with 6.7 strikeouts per nine innings.
-Opponents are batting .247 against him.

 © 2023 Data Skrive.
 All rights reserved.